met4citizen/Hypergraph/README.md

 Event order | Description
 --- | ---
 `RND` | Random order shuffles all possible update events.
+(DEFAULT) `WM` | Standard event order in the Wolfram Model (LeastRecentEdge + RuleOrdering + RuleIndex).
+Note: Do not define rule order separately, because it would override event order.
+(EXPERIMENTAL)
-`ASC` |  Ascending time order sorts update events so that the least recent match based on the past events is applied first.
+`ASC` |  Ascending time order sorts update events so that the oldest edge is applied first.
-`DEC` | Descending time order Sort update event so that the most recent match based on the the past events is applied first.
+`DEC` | Descending time order Sort update event so that the newest edge is applied first.

 According to the Wolfram model, applying all the matches simultaneously gives rise to quantum mechanics.
-This means that this simulator shows only one possible classical evolution of the hypergraph.
+This means that this simulator shows only one possible classical evolution branch of the hypergraph.

 ## Simulation